uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 This must be grouped in a sane way.

-## Iteration 4 - deeper UI integration, allow uninstalling a retracted patch
+## Iteration 4 - deeper UI integration
 - Channel detail: a warning icon and a message, that the channel contains a retracted patch